 Selecting the perfect wedding venue is one of the first steps in the wedding planning process.
-The space will set the mood for your entire ceremony, so choosing the right one is of the utmost importance.
-Whether you want to woo your guests with a modern take on the classic ceremony at a historic home or go the traditional route by choosing a house of worship, you’ll have to have a place reserved before sending out those Pinterest-approved wedding invitations.
+The space will set the mood for your entire celebration, so choosing the right one is of the utmost importance.
+Whether you want to woo your guests with a modern take on the classic wedding at a historic home or go the traditional route by choosing a house of worship followed by a banquet hall reception, you’ll have to have a place reserved before sending out those Pinterest-approved wedding invitations.

 To get you started, here are a few of the most popular wedding venue options.